vendeliin/JidelnaBackEnd/README.md

   1. The system assigns a lunch to the student.
   2. The system logs the assignment in the student's account.

-## Architecture Structure
-Diagram and explanation of the architecture of your app.

 ## ERD (Entity Relationship Diagram)
 ![Alternative text for the image](/static/ERD.png)